Is Moonshiners TV Show Real or Fake?

 Source: @cedarmountainmoonshine

-Marvin “Popcorn” Sutton is another cast member that some viewers might think was a willing participant.
+Marvin “Popcorn” Sutton is another person featured in the show that some viewers might think was a willing participant.
 The footage of Sutton on the show is real, but sadly, Marvin was not alive when the show was being filmed.

 The show’s producers purchased the footage to add to their credibility since Sutton was a famous moonshiner who was even awaiting trial for illegally distilling spirits right before his untimely death.